 Guide to Register Labuan Private Foundation

-Labuan Private Foundation is a registered body corporate with a separate legal entity, it is commonly used for private wealth management, business succession and asset preservation.
+Labuan Private Foundation is a registered corporate body with a separate legal entity.
+It is commonly used for private wealth management, business succession and asset preservation.

 Advantages of Registering Labuan Private Foundation:

-- It is a legal entity with the ability to -enter into contracts or any other lawful dealings on its own
+- It is a legal entity with the ability to enter into contracts or any other lawful dealings on its own

 - Protection from creditors’ claims and against claims or intent to defraud with regards to the act of establishing the foundation, the disposing property and founder as beneficiary